saltstack/salt/doc/topics/tutorials/gitfs.rst

 of the Salt fileserver.

-Before the addition of this feature, if a file being served up via gitfs was located several directories down from the root (for example, ``salt://webapps/foo/files/foo.conf``, it would be necessary to ensure that the file was properly located in the remote repository, and that all of the the parent directories were present (for example, the directories
+Before the addition of this feature, if a file being served up via gitfs was deeply nested within the root directory (for example, ``salt://webapps/foo/files/foo.conf``, it would be necessary to ensure that the file was properly located in the remote repository, and that all of the the parent directories were present (for example, the directories